Wellness: Diseases & Conditions

 Why do I need insulin now?

 It’s important to understand that diabetes changes over time.
-When people first develop type 2 diabetes, their pancreas is usually making plenty of insulin, but their body is not using the insulin efficiently.
-This is called insulin resistance, and it can lead to a buildup of glucose in the blood.
+When people first develop type 2 diabetes, their pancreas is usually making plenty of insulin, just not enough to compensate for the insulin resistance.
+This can lead to a buildup of glucose in the blood.
 A healthy diet, regular exercise and weight loss may help improve insulin resistance.
-When these steps aren’t enough, diabetes pills can often help.
+When these steps aren’t enough, diabetes pills can often help by reducing insulin resistance or increasing insulin secretion

 Even so, after a few years, things can change.
 The pancreas may stop making enough insulin.
 And even if you eat right, exercise regularly and take your diabetes pills, it can be harder to reach your blood sugar goals.
 At this point, your health care provider may switch you to a different diabetes pill or have you take more than one type.
 Or, you may need to take insulin shots.
 These shots replace the insulin that your pancreas is no longer making.